dh1tw/remoteRotator/readme.md

 ```

 The Webserver automatically discovers the available remoteRotator instances
 in your local network and adds them from the web interface.
-Technically the
+Depending on which transport you have chosen, the discovery process is either done through MDNS (lan)
-discovery process is based on mDNS and doesn't require any configuration.
+or NATS.
+The discovery functionality doesn't require any configuration.

 ## Config file